Skip to content

 7. Generate Documentation (plating)

-uv add plating
+uv tool install plating

 plating adorn --component-type resource